 After any type of surgery for osteoarthritis of the hip, there is a period of recovery.
 Recovery time and rehabilitation depends on the type of surgery performed.

-Your doctor may recommend physical therapy to help you regain strength in your hip and to restore range of motion.
+Your doctor may recommend physical therapy to help you regain strength in your hip and restore range of motion.
 After your procedure, you may need to use a cane, crutches, or a walker for a time.